camarm-dev/remede/CONTRIBUTING.md

 2. Add it to `data/custom_words.json`, if necessary
    1. Check on the [french Wictionary](https://fr.wiktionary.org) if your word exist.
    2. If it does not exist, fill his document manually in the `data/custom_words.json`.
 Don't forget to quote your sources in the `credits` field.
-3. Before making a PR, rebuild ressources (so your word will be added newt time database is built)
+3. Before making a PR, rebuild ressources (so your word will be added next time database is built)
    1. Run `python3 scripts/pre_generate_ressources.py`, if it outputs an error, check the previous steps...

 ### Parsing